You’ve probably been told at some point:

 Forgetting your pain can seem easy, but it catches up to you.
 Confronting past pain with forgiveness is the only true path to personal growth.

-So Disney was spot-on with this one, but how can you forgive —but not forget— in real life?
+So Disney was spot-on with this one, but can you forgive —but not forget— in real life?
+If so, how?

-In order to forgive, but not forget, we must be able to balance forgiveness with remembering the past.
+Simply, yes — it is possible to truly forgive without forgiving.
+But in order to do this, we must be able to balance forgiveness with remembering the past.
 On the surface, this can seem like a task in cognitive dissonance (holding two opposing ideas at once).

 Now, you may be thinking, “Isn’t it better to forgive and forget in order to let go of any painful memories?
 How is it even possible to forgive someone and move on, yet remember their actions and the pain they caused?”

 The zen way is to realize pain and damage are only momentary if we can change our perspective and find a way to grow from it.
-Instead of remembering how much pain you felt, you can remember how you grew from the experience of forgiving the person who caused you that pain.
+Instead of remembering how much pain you felt, you can remember how you grew from the experience.

 That cop who pulled you over and made you late for work?
 With forgiveness, that cop could be a great lesson in patience.